Practical information on Okinawa

 Tuition fee: While they vary from dojo to dojo, remember that in Okinawa like in Japan, it is impolite to give money directly to someone.
 When paying a tuition fee, please put the money in an envelope.
 Note that there is no specific format or design therefore there is no need to buy a nice envelop.

-What to bring: For training, you will a karate uniform, called karate-gi and not a kimono!
-A towel and a bottle of water!
+What to bring: For training, people wear a karate uniform, called karate-gi and not a kimono!
+A towel and a bottle of water are a must!
 Some dōjō may accept sport clothes but it is always better to wear a karate uniform.
 Rental karate-gi are available for a fee.
 Contact our center for more details.

 Overall: Okinawa is a year-round destination.
 January to March brings temperatures ranging from 16°-18°C (60°-64°F) with occasional chilly winds.
 Long sleeves and sweaters are recommended during these months.
 April, May and June bring short-sleeves weather with temperature averages from 21°-26°C (69°-78°F).
 Temperatures start climbing from July till September, rising to an average of 28°C (82°F).
 Sunglasses and caps are a must during this time of the year.
 From October, the temperature gradually declines till December with an average of 18°C (64°F).